org-roam/org-roam-server/README.md

 graph and refresh connections.

 ## Org-Roam Protocol
-The graph utilizes org-roam protocol.
-Which means if you click on one of the nodes, it will open the corresponding file in Emacs.
-For this future to work, org-roam protocol should be configured in the system.
+The graph utilizes org-roam protocol which means if you click on one of the nodes, it will open the corresponding file in Emacs.
+For this feature to work, org-roam protocol should be configured in the system.

 [Configuring Org-Roam Protocol](https://org-roam.readthedocs.io/en/develop/roam_protocol/)